 USP CLASS PLASTICS (USP CLASS VI)

 To test medical device biocompatibility, manufacturers often use USP procedures such as the USP In Vivo Biological Reactivity Tests (Class I-VI Plastics Tests).
 The Class Plastics tests consist of various combinations of the USP Intracutaneous Test and the USP Systemic Injection Test, using one or more combinations of four extracting media.
 The Class IV and Class VI tests also include the USP Implantation Test.
+The most commonly requested testing is USP Class VI testing.

 Is Class VI Testing Necessary?